StarPlayrX/bigmac/README.md

 5. Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
 6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi.

-## 💾 BMO2
-1. Bee-Mo-Two for users who cannot get the current installer to work, it is based on pre-release patches from bigmac2.
-2. It is for R&D and testing purposes only, not to be redistributed, not for production purposes.
-3. BMO2 is an experimental cloud based clean install.
-4. The disk image is already updated with latest patches from the pre-release bigmac2 work.
-4. A USB Hub for your keyboard, mouse or trackpad is highly recommended.
-5. For Mac Pro 3,1 Bluetooth 2.0 is turned off on Big Sur via software.
-It causes a Kernel Panic.
-6. Two versions of BMO2 are available.
-If you don't know which one, pick the legacywifi edition it is universal.
-   * [Download BMO2 802.11n legacywifi edition](https://starplayrx.com/downloads/bigmac/BMO2n_legacywifi.dmg) for stock 802.11n cards (MacPro 3,1)
-   * [Download BMO2 802.11ac wifi edition](https://starplayrx.com/downloads/bigmac/BMO2ac_wifi.dmg) is for 802.11ac cards only.
-9. Format a disk using MacOS Extended Journaled with title BigMac.
-10. Execute in Terminal `sudo asr -er -nov -s ~/Downloads/BMO*.dmg -t /Volumes/BigMac`
-11. When asr is 100% complete, open System Preferences, select BMO2 as your startup disk and reboot.
-12. bigmac2's pre-release patches have already been applied.
-When finished, move the BMO2 disk image in the Trash and delete permanently.

-<b>One More Thing</b> A Big Mac is better than a New Mac.
-[Please donate.](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ) Thank you!

 ## Requirements
 1. Mac Pro 2008 - 2012
 2. SIP, a.k.a.
 System Integrity Protection, must be disabled otherwise the patches will not function 100%.